bluekvirus/Stage.js/README.md

 The Factory Project
 ===================
-This project produces **ProJS.Client** - an infrastructure for building modern web application client with many contexts (e.g a data-heavy administration app).
+This project produces **PM.js** - an infrastructure for building modern web application client with many contexts (e.g a data-heavy administration app).

 What's next?